Smokey Joe's Cafe

-Auditions for FTC’s summer finale Smokey Joe's Cafe will be held Saturday and Sunday, June 27 & 28, 2020 at 2:00 p.m. at the Steve W. Shepherd Theater, located at 1668 Highway 87 South in Fredericksburg.
+Another round of auditions are scheduled for FTC’s Summer Finale, Smokey Joe's Cafe, on Sunday, July 5 at 5:00 p.m. at St. Andrews Episcopal Church, located at 6110 NW Loop 410 in San Antonio, TX.
 In order for FTC to comply with social distancing guideline, actors must sign up in advance for a 5-minute time slot.
-To reserve a time slot, call the theater office at 888-669-7114.
+To reserve a time slot, call the theater office at 888-669-7114 or email the director, Steve Reily, at email@example.com.
 Each audition will be held separately.
 There will be no group auditions.
 For auditions you will need to prepare 32 bars of a 50's or 60's pop tune, or a verse and chorus.
 You may choose a song from the show, or another song that best shows your vocal range and abilities.
 A CD player and MP3 hookup will be available.
 A keyboard and accompanist will also be present.
 No acapella auditions please.
 There will be a dance/movement auditions, so please dress accordingly.
-Scripts will be available to be checked out from the FTC Box Office starting Monday, June 8.
+Scripts are available to be checked out from the FTC Box Office starting.

 Rehearsals are typically Monday through Friday, 6:30 pm to 9:00 pm.
 Rehearsals will begin on July 6.
 A more detailed rehearsal schedule will be available once the show is cast.
 September 7 -8 are Technical/Dress Rehearsals.
 For the success of the production, attendance at these rehearsals and at all performances is mandatory for the entire cast and crew.

 Thursday, September 10 at 7:30 p.m.
 (Preview), Fridays and Saturdays, September 11, 12, 18, & 19 at 7:30 p.m.
 Sundays, September 13 & 20 at 2:00 p.m.

 The show is written for nine (5 men, 4 women).